rdkcentral/rdkb-halif-moca/docs/pages/MoCAHalSpec.md

 ## Interface API Documentation

-All HAL function prototypes and datatype definitions are available in moca_hal.h file.
+All HAL function prototypes and datatype definitions are available in `moca_hal.h` file.

-1. Components/Process must include moca_hal.h to make use of moca hal capabilities.
+1. Components/Process must include `moca_hal.h` to make use of moca hal capabilities.
-2. Components/Process should add linker dependency for libhal_moca.
+2. Components/Process should add linker dependency for `libhal_moca`.

 ## Theory of operation and key concepts

 Covered as per "Description" sections in the API documentation.

-#### Sequence Diagram
+## Sequence Diagram

 ```mermaid
 sequenceDiagram